 In some women, more severe forms present as either cystic ovarian or deep infiltrating endometriosis.
 Cystic ovarian endometriosis always has been recognised as a severe form because of its association with pelvic adhesions, infertility, and pelvic pain.
 Clinical examination during menstruation can diagnose reliably deep endometriosis, cystic ovarian endometriosis, or cul-de-sac adhesions.
 This test, preferentially combined with a follicular phase CA-125 assay, should be used to decide whether a preparation for bowel surgery should be given.

 How CA 125 helps in pre-treatment of endometriosis?

 The presence of pelvic nodularity during menstruation or a CA125 concentration higher than 35 U/mL can be used to decide in which women bowel pre-treatment should be given with a sensitivity of 87%, whereas <13%, will get an unnecessary bowel pre-treatment.

-Deep pelvic endometriosis may lead to severe pain, the treatment of which may require complete surgical resection of lesions.
+Severe and deep disease may lead to sharp pain, the treatment of which may require complete surgical resection of lesions.
 Infiltration of bowel is a difficult therapeutic problem.
 Preoperative diagnosis is difficult and digestive infiltration may remain unknown before surgery.
 This may cause damage to the gut with incomplete resection during surgery and sometimes may require repeated surgery.
 Both magnetic resonance imaging (MRI) and endoscopic ultrasonography are able to detect rectal infiltration but their usefulness in the preoperative staging is still not evaluated.